lsst/LDM-493/_formats.rst

 Implementation
 """"""""""""""

-Documentation in the EPPO-type information architecture must exist natively on the web.
+Documentation in the EPPO-type information architecture exists natively on the web.
 The multi-page Sphinx format is how DM implements all user documentation, without exception.
 Each :ref:`user guide <guides>` project is embedded in the code repository of the product it documents.
 In conjunction with :ref:`LSST the Docs <platforms-ltd>` continuous versioned documentation delivery, this arrangement ensures that documentation is always versioned in step with the product.